 - The Little Prince Collector’s Library (De Saint-Exupery, Antoine.
 1943.)

 - Le Petit Paroissien De L’Enfrance (Didot Fermin.
 1820) Dimension: 29 x 23 mm.
 A prayer book with illustrated engraved plates.

-- The longest book with spread out across 20 meter or 60 foot scroll.
+- The longest book is spread out across a 20 meter or 60 foot scroll.
 The book contains artwork about the life of Confucius, was obtained in Qufu, Shangdong China August 2017.